-We’ve got quite the list for you: Six totally different farms that offer activities for kids, locally-made food, and those perfect sunflower pictures for the ‘gram or videos for TikTok.
+We’ve got quite the list for you: Five totally different farms that offer activities for kids, locally-made food, and those perfect sunflower pictures for the ‘gram or videos for TikTok.

 Located right off of Highway 1, you can easily find the Chilliwack Sunflower Festival.
 When walking onto the property you’ll likely have your breath taken away.
 Sunflowers on sunflowers on sunflower, right next to the most dahlias you’ll ever see.
 If you want flowers, this is the spot!
 Not to mention their mountain view backdrop is beyond stunning.